-On or about March 24, 2021, AUI provided written notice of this incident to all affected individuals, which includes two (2) Maine residents.
+On May 18, 2021, SGC began providing written notice of this incident to affected individuals, which includes two (2) Maine residents.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.

 Other Steps Taken and To Be Taken